Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank hurts survivors.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor gets hurt repeatedly.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor gets hurt repeatedly.
 		// - "Hurt Range"
 		// - "Hurt Range Chance"
-		// "Hurt Hit" - When a survivor is hit by a Tank's claw or rock, the survivor gets hurt repeatedly.
+		// "Hurt Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor gets hurt repeatedly.
 		// - "Hurt Chance"
 		// - "Hurt Hit Mode"
 		// Requires "st_hurt.smx" to be installed.